deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.

 ---

+#### Q Use of .when on ref.read

+yes... the key is that .when is a method on AsyncValues.
+You can get AsyncValues back from .listen, .read, or .watch but only if the notifier is an AsyncNotifier or StreamNotifier.
+A straight Notifier is not similarly wrapped

+---

 #### Q is it a good idea to use riverpod for camera controller or animation controller or any kind of widget and if not why?